-Scholarships and grants are available from a variety of sources including the federal government, state governments, the National Society of Professional Surveyors and the Texas Society of Professional Surveyors.
+Scholarships and grants are available from a variety of sources including the National Society of Professional Surveyors and the Texas Society of Professional Surveyors.
 For more details, please visit the NISET Scholarships page or contact a student advisor.

-Certiticate of

-1 Surveying Engineering Technology
+1 Certificate of Surveying Engineering Technology

 Educational Costs

-Tuition (32 credit hours) 14,500
+Tuition (30 Credit Hours) 9,600

 Fees 0

-Books/Supplies 500
+Books/Supplies 700

-Travel Costs 500
+Travel Costs 0

-1A Total Cost of Attendance
+1A Total Cost of Attendance 10,300

 2 Financial Aid Components

-2A Gift Aid
+2A Gift Aid -

-NSPS Scholarships TBD
+2B NSPS Scholarship TBD

-TSPS Scholarships TBD
+TSPS Scholarship TBD

-Federal Pell Grant TBD

-2A Sub-Total Gift Aid -

-2B Self-Help

-20 Federal Subsidized Stafford Loan TBD

-Fed.
-Unsubsidized Stafford Loan TBD

-Perkins Loan TBD

-Institutional Loan/Financing TBD

-PLUS Loan TBD

-Federal Work Study TBD

-2B Sub-Total Self-Help -

-oub rotal cell freip

-3 Total Financial Aid (2A+2B) -
+3 Total Financial Aid (2A+2B) 0

-4 Remaining Out-of-Pocket Expense (1A-2A-2 \$15,500
+4 Remaining Out-of-Pocket Expense (1A-2A-2B) 10,300

+5 Total Expense to Family (1A-3) \$10,300